For this month’s “From Passion to Profession” story I will be talking to one of the founders of sampleroom.ph.

 We really want to help our Filipino consumers by getting to try products for free, as their first step in decision-making for their health and beauty shopping!

-Which type of beauty products (and brands) seem to be in demand by your market?
+Which type of beauty products seems to be in demand by your market?

 Why did it take for you this long to make everything official and have a media launch?